STOS BASIC: Other platforms

 In 1990, AMOS BASIC was released for the Amiga.
 It was originally meant to shortly follow the release of STOS on the Atari ST. AMOS was released about two years after the UK release of STOS.
 But this turned out to be a blessing in disguise for the Amiga community thanks to the extra development time.
 Not only did AMOS take advantage of the extra Amiga hardware and have more commands than STOS, but the style of BASIC was completely different - it had no line-numbers, and there were many structured programming constructs (at one time, the STOS Club Newsletter published a program that allowed the reader to program STOS using that style).
 While it was often possible to directly convert STOS BASIC programs that did not heavily rely on extensions to AMOS BASIC, the reverse was not usually true.

-A PC version called PCOS was once mentioned, but that never materialised.
+A version for IBM PC compatibles called PCOS was once mentioned, but that never materialised.
 Instead, the publishers Mandarin Software renamed themselves Europress Software.
 One of the developers in Jawx, Francois Lionet, was later to form Clickteam with Yves Lamoureux and went on to release the Klik (click) series of games-creation tools (which were dissimilar to STOS as they use a primarily mouse-driven interface without the need for traditional code).
 Klik & Play, The Games Factory, Multimedia Fusion and Multimedia Fusion 2 have been released in this series.